PacktPublishing/Challenging-Java-Structured-Concurrency/Chapter03/P24_StreamsAndVirtualThreads1/README.md

-# Combining newVirtualThreadPerTaskExecutor() and streams:
+# Streams and newVirtualThreadPerTaskExecutor()
-Write several examples that introduce how Java stream pipelines can be combined with the newVirtualThreadPerTaskExecutor() executor.
+Java Streams are very well suited for processing concurrent results.
+Provide several examples that uses Java Streams and newVirtualThreadPerTaskExecutor().